 Discussion: It is usually necessary to test at levels above the limits to ensure that the test signal is at least at the required level.
-Determination of a threshold of susceptibility is necessary when degradation is present to assess whether requirements are met.
+Determination of a threshold of susceptibility is necessary when degradations or anomalies are present to assess whether requirements are met.
 This information should be included in the EMITR.
 Threshold levels below limits are unacceptable.